hupe13/wimb-and-block/readme.txt

 = Privacy =

 If you have concerns about data privacy: The user agent string is sent to this service only once and never again after that (unless the database entries are deleted).
-According to my hosting provider, over the past 12 months, I've had over 4 million visits to my websites, but there are "only" < 7,000 entries in the database.
+According to my hosting provider, over the past 12 months, I've had over 140000 visitors to my websites, but there are "only" < 7,000 entries in the database.
 And most of them (in my case, over 80%) come from outdated browsers or are suspicious.
-Just "over 4 million" - that’s because my websites are only of interest to a select group of users.
+Just "140000" - that’s because my websites are only of interest to a select group of users.
 Other websites have significantly more visitors.
 However, I don't think the number of user-agent strings will be significantly higher.

 = Functions =